Exile21/myunnes-sso/docs/troubleshooting.md

 ## Duplicate rows appear in client user tables

-- Verify that `SSO_USER_EMAIL_COLUMNS` lists every column name your client schema uses for email addresses (for example `email,email_user`).
-The package matches existing users across all configured email columns before creating a record.
+- Ensure `SSO_USER_IDENTIFIER` references the column that stores email in your client schema (for example set it to `email_user`).
+The package searches this column before creating a new record.
-- Ensure `SSO_USER_IDENTIFIER_COLUMNS` includes the columns that should mirror the SSO identifier (e.g. `identitas_user`).
-Missing columns will remain `NULL` until added.
+- Include every column you expect to sync in `SSO_USER_UPDATEABLE_FIELDS` (e.g. `name,email_user,identitas_user`) so existing rows are updated instead of duplicated.
-- After updating the environment values, clear config cache (`php artisan config:clear`) and retry the login flow.
-You may safely delete previously duplicated rows once matching is configured correctly.
+- After adjusting the environment values, clear the config cache (`php artisan config:clear`) and retry the login flow.
+You can remove any previously duplicated rows once matching is configured correctly.

 ## Revocation endpoint failures